mactul/powermake/tutorials/05-configuration-and-crosscompilation/README.md

 You will have two choices, the compiler type and the compiler path.

 > [!NOTE]
-> The compiler type is here to tell PowerMake what does the compiler command line syntax looks like.
+> The compiler type is here to tell PowerMake what the compiler command line syntax looks like.
 For example, `i386-elf-gcc` has the same command line syntax as `gcc`.
 >
 > Most of the time, PowerMake will detect the type based on the path (it will be the case for `i386-elf-gcc`), but it may be required for a tool like `emcc`.